kamyargerami/Inarodaram-Food-Suggestion/README.md

 Web application with Laravel that suggests the food that you can cook.

-This project uses Bootstrap 5 for front end.
+This project uses Bootstrap 5 for the front end.

 you can visit the demo here:
 [Inarodaram.ir](https://inarodaram.ir)